9712

 Transport: Transmit Data from the Site to Your Screen

 Once data is collected at your remote sites, the streaming telemetry data occurs over your network to your NOC.
-Telemetry data can be sent over nearly any kind of data transport.
+This data can be sent over nearly any kind of data transport.
 This includes Ethernet LAN/WAN, dial-up modem, dedicated circuit, overhead channel, etc.

 There are two things you should keep in mind about telemetry data transport:

 1. As much as possible, you want to work with transports that are already available in your network.
 You don't want to create added expenses by committing yourself to install new network infrastructure.
-It's best to choose a telemetry system that is compatible with the transports you already have.
+It's best to choose a system that is compatible with the transports you already have.

 2. It's a good idea to have a secondary backup path for your telemetry data in case your primary path fails.
-No transport is 100% reliable, and you don't want to lose telemetry visibility of your revenue-generating network under any circumstances.
+No transport is 100% reliable, and you don't want to lose visibility of your revenue-generating network under any circumstances.

 Presentation: Displaying Your Telemetry in a Usable Format

-The final phase is presenting the telemetry data in a useful way.
+The final phase is presenting the data in a useful way.
 This makes it human-readable and usable to direct repairs.
 This is done through a specialized computer called a telemetry presentation master.

 The master is a centralized location that collects the telemetry reports from RTUs.
 It also formats, sorts and displays the information for a human operator.